 Five decision rules:

 If you do academic concept mapping, use CmapTools.
-Established methodology and free for academic use.
+Established methodology, free for academic use.

 If you want canvas-paradigm concept maps integrated with broader work, use Storyflow.
 Canvas plus canvas-aware AI plus Story blueprints.

-If you do academic work and want canvas, use Scrintal.
-Academic citation features with canvas paradigm.
+If you do academic work but want a canvas, use Scrintal.
+Academic citation features with the canvas paradigm.

 If you do professional diagramming, use Lucidchart.
 Polished output for business contexts.

 If you collaborate in workshops, use Miro.
-Best team-based whiteboard with concept map templates.
+The best team whiteboard with concept map templates.

 For broader visual tools, see The 12 Best Mind Mapping Tools in 2026.